 Heat Regulation and Workout Environment

-• Train in cool, ventilated environments.
-Indoor air-conditioned spaces are preferable for initial sessions.
+- Train in cool, ventilated environments.
+Indoor air-conditioned spaces are preferable for initial sessions, especially in the first four weeks.

-• Begin workouts in the coolest part of the day if exercising outdoors (early morning or evening).
+- Begin workouts in the coolest part of the day if exercising outdoors (early morning or before sunset in hot months).

-• Start with shorter sessions and rest more frequently to allow body temperature to regulate.
+- Start with shorter sessions and rest more frequently to allow body temperature to regulate between bouts.

-• Hydrate before, during, and after exercise.
-Mild dehydration (1-2% body weight) measurably increases perceived exertion.
+- Hydrate before, during, and after exercise.
+Mild dehydration (1-2% body weight) measurably increases perceived exertion and core temperature rise.

 Breathing Patterns During Exercise